 Fall has always been one of my busiest times of year, but it’s also a time when I want to make sure that my family is eating healthy.
 And on one of those busy nights when my boys have extra-curricular activities and I’ve had a busy day of work, making a nutritious dinner that we’ll all enjoy can be a challenge!

-And since first making this recipe, my husband and I have had this Warm Salmon with Roasted Vegetables salad many more times even without first purchasing the Seafood Steamers!
 I simply place two salmon fillets on greased foil, sprinkle with garlic powder and dried parsley, and top with about a teaspoon of butter.
 Then I use the foil to create a pouch for the salmon and bake for about 20 minutes!
-No matter how you whip it up, this salad is one you’ll love making again and again!
+No matter how you whip it up, this salad is one you’ll love making again and again.

 - 2 tbsp. olive oil